Eventtia/eventtia-core-docs/source/includes/_users.md

 ```

-This endpoint return a list of users
+This endpoint return a current user

 ### HTTP Request